 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subjects comprise a detached two storey villa.
-Accommodation ON GROUND FLOOR: Entrance Vestibule, Hallway, Lounge, Dining Room, Kitchen, Cloakroom.
-ON FIRST FLOOR: Landing, Three Bedrooms, Shower Room.
+Description The subjects comprise a mid terraced two storey villa.
+Accommodation ON GROUND FLOOR: Entrance vestibule, lounge, kitchen.
+ON FIRST FLOOR: Landing, two bedrooms, shower room.